Why Choose EIU?

 Achieve Your Goals

-We have a proven track record of students who have completed degrees in Health Studies and are happily employed and working in the world of health.
+We have a proven track record of students who have completed degrees in Health Promotion and are happily employed and working in the world of health.

 What are your possibilities?